university-bootcamp/coding-environment/windows-vagrant.md

 **First**, visit the [VirtualBox Website](https://www.virtualbox.org/wiki/Downloads),  click the link to Download "Windows hosts".

-**Second**, find the `VirutalBox.exe` program you just downloaded.
+**Second**, find the `VirutalBox` program you just downloaded.
 Right-click the program and select the `Run as Administrator` option.
 Once this launches the installer, you can continue by pressing `Next` until the installer finishes.

 > **Note:** if you are using the Windows 10 operating system, or later upgrade your operating system to Windows 10 it will be important to update your VirtualBox program to the latest release.